tanaka-takayoshi/tanaka-takayoshi.github.io/index.md

 ## About me

 I have been a software developer for 10+ years.
 My most favorite language is C#.
 I have been a Microsoft MVP since Jul 2013.
 When you ask me to write articles or make presentations, you're welcome to [contact me](#contact).
-I majored in Physics and [here](https://scholar.google.co.jp/citations?user=qR0zzd4AAAAJ&hl=ja) is my article list.
+I'm a doctor of Seience (Physics).
+[Here](https://scholar.google.co.jp/citations?user=qR0zzd4AAAAJ&hl=ja) is my article list.

 ### Current Position

-I'm a software Maintenance Engineer at Red Hat K.K.
-(Japan) and in charge of the following things:

-- OpenShift Container Platform
-- Red Hat products on Azure & Azure Stack (mainly, RHEL and OpenShift)
-- .NET Core on RHEL
-- SQL Server on RHEL
+I'm a senior technical support enginner at [New Relic K.K.
+(Japan)](https://newrelic.co.jp/).

 I'm also interested in the following things personally.

+- public cloud technology (Microsoft Azure, AWS, GCP and so on)
+- C# (.NET Core, ASP.NET Core, Visual Studio Extension and Visual Studio Tools for Office)
 - Microsoft Quantum (Q# and topological quantum computing)
 - Writing a library and a VSIX tool with C#